adeadedeji72/tooling/README.md

 Did it work?
 Automation should work now
 Its definitely working!
-Transfer over SSH to NFS
+Transfer over SSH to NFS, working?